 “Good morning, pretty.”

-A necromancer, she thought, I’ve been captured by the Defiant.
+A necromancer, she thought, I’ve been captured by the Endless Court.

-The dark-skinned Eth reached toward her face and she flinched away instinctively.
+The dark-skinned woman reached toward her face and she flinched away instinctively.
 The woman laughed.

 “What is your name, pretty elf?”
 Her voice sweet, a smile on her full, brown lips.